Updated May 8, 2023

-Arguments of PPMT Function
+Arguments for PPMT Function

-- Nper (Number of a payment period): Total number of payments to be made for the loan i.e. It is the number of payment periods during the timezone of the loan suppose, if payments are monthly for 3 years, this would be entered 3*12 to calculate 36 payment periods.
+- Nper (Number of a payment period): Total number of payments to be made for the loan, i.e., It is the number of payment periods during the timezone of the loan; suppose if payments are monthly for 3 years, this would be entered 3*12 to calculate 36 payment periods.

-- Rate: It should be either entered as percentage or a decimal number, i.e. if you are making an annual payment at the annual rate of interest of 9%, then it should be entered as 9% OR 0.09 OR monthly payment of the same loan with the same interest rate, then you should enter as 9%/12.
+- Rate: It should be either entered as a percentage or a decimal number, i.e., if you are making an annual payment at the annual rate of interest of 9%, then it should be entered as 9% OR 0.09 OR monthly payment of the same loan with the same interest rate, then you should enter as 9%/12.

-- FV ( Future Value): If you skip or omit this value, [fv] value will be 0 by default.
+- FV ( Future Value): If you skip or omit this value, the [fv] value will be 0 by default.